dierk-bentpiening/COVID-19-TELEGRAM-INFORMATION-BOT/README.md

 # COVID-19 Telegram Information Bot Server for Germany
 COVID-19 Telegram Information Bot Server is a bot server software to inform the citizens of the Federal Republic of Germany about the current number of infections, deaths and cured patients in the Federal Republic.

-The bot allows to search for imposed curfews and new prescriptions.
+The bot allows to search for imposed curfews and new restrictions.
 Tips on hygiene and information on COVID-19 symptoms are transmitted.

 It is also possible to send current news and advice messages to the users.